UserWeb Privacy Policy

 Your browser or device may tell us:

-• The Internet Protocol (IP) address (which may tell us generally where you are located); and
+• The Internet Protocol (IP) address (which may tell us generally where you are located)

 Your browser may also tell us information such as:

-• The page that led you to the UserWeb or UserWeb-Connected Site; and
+• The page that led you to the UserWeb or UserWeb-Connected Site

 Cookies